mm5-cyber/TryHackMe-Labs/grc-governance-and-regulation.md

 As mentioned before, governance is giving direction and making sure that an organisation or system can achieve their objectives, while also remaining compliant with the laws, regulations, and standards.

+<b> Key Benefits of implementing governance and regulation </b>

+- A more robust security posture

+- Increased Stakeholder Confidence

+- Regulatory Compliances avoids legal and financial penalties, and reputational damage resulting from non-compliance.

+- Better alignment with business objectives

+- Informed decision-making

+- Competitive Advantage

+  ## Information Security Frameworks

+The Information Security Framework consists of a comprehensive set of documents that explain the approach that an organisation has made to information security.
+Additionally it governs how security is supposed to be implemented, managed, and enforced within the organisation.
+It highlights the:

+- Policies

+- Standards

+- Guidelines

+- Procedures

+- Baselines

+Developing Governance Documents:

+Identify the scope and purpose: